-Key Items in 2010
+Key Items in 2011

-- Net loss for 2010 totaled \$2,272,000 compared to net loss of \$790,000 in 2009.
-These losses are primarily the result of lower net interest income, continued high loan loss provisions, and charges related to the writedowns of OREO properties to fair value and other than temporary impairments of securities. - Our allowance for loan losses totaled 1.70% of total loans at December 31, 2010, compared to 1.47% at December 31, 2009. - In 2010, nonperforming assets decreased by \$15.3 million.
+- Net income for 2011 totaled \$3,703,000 compared to net loss of \$2,272,000 in 2010.
+Net income was achieved in 2011 despite charges related to the writedowns of OREO properties to fair value and other than temporary impairments of securities. - Our allowance for loan losses totaled 1.80% of total loans at December 31, 2011, compared to 1.70% at December 31, 2010, with our provision for loan losses totaling \$10 million in 2011 compared to \$21.4 million during 2010. - In 2011, nonperforming assets increased by \$24.4 million.
 We continue to manage our problem assets through a combination of asset sales, loan workouts and charge-offs.
-However, disposition of foreclosed real estate remains difficult to achieve as the return of our real estate markets to normal activity levels has been slow. - The impact of foregone net interest income from nonaccruing loans negatively impacted the margin keeping it well below historical margins. - During 2010, we reduced wholesale funding to 36% of total assets, compared to 42% a year ago. - We remained well-capitalized by regulatory capital guidelines at December 31, 2010.
+However, disposition of foreclosed real estate remains difficult to achieve as the return of our real estate markets to normal activity levels has been slow. - The impact of foregone net interest income from nonaccruing loans negatively impacted the margin keeping it well below historical margins. - During 2011, we reduced wholesale funding to 31% of total assets, compared to 39% a year ago. - We issued 12,000 shares of Series 2011 8% Noncumulative Convertible Preferred Stock, representing \$5.8 million of new capital. - We remained well-capitalized by regulatory capital guidelines at December 31, 2011, with our leverage ratio at its highest level in five years and our total risk-based capital ratio at its highest level in eleven years.